JamesLawton/poseet-copy-01/content/pages/index.md

         content: >
           Attempt to recreate the movement as accurately as possible.
 We can provide feedback to help improve your form as you move.
-At the end, we'll show your score of how close you were!
+At the end, we'll show your score of how close you were.
         content_align: left
         image_alt: Section item 4 icon
         image_position: top